dawu415/cf-dotnetcore-samples/Core/System/Environment/EnvironmentVariables_JSON.NET/README.md

 This utilises a helper class, CFEnvironmentVariables, to cleanly access (or get access to) the environment variables.
 In addition, it also shows an implementation approach to using dependency injection.

-# Getting started for the first time
+# Running this sample application for the first time

+For the example to work properly, we'll need to add some dummy services (user provided and marketplace). createService.sh is the script that does this but will require that the app is pushed to CF first.

 1. Ensure that p-redis is available in the market place of your CF. If p-redis is not available, you can use something different.
    Modify the createService.sh script and modify the HomeController.cs's method VCAP_SERVICES_REDIS_SERVICE_CREDENTIALS -